PragTob/measuree/README.md

 * no **user auth is needed**/the application is protected/limited access in another way (mostly not to add an entire auth system to the challenge)
 * **Metrics are limited, known upfront** and don't need frequent changes --> Allows us to forego CRUD features for metrics and provide select boxes for submitting measurements.
   * Also means that storing them in a separate table and reference makes sense as the names don't change all the time
+  * also means we don't need features on the frontend to deal with 100+ metrics, if we have max.
+10 displaying them all all the time is probably fine
 * Metrics are unique aka no 2 of the same name can exist
 * There are no further constraints on metrics i.e. a metric named "S" may be valid, further validations not necessary as we manage the data
 * timestamp accuracy for measurements doesn't need to be in the microseconds (aka seconds are enough)